 When creating a "One Page" site, one of the major problems that you can face is navigation.
 The site page can be so long that it takes a long time to go through it.
-To correct this problem, you can use what is named "Anchor", that allows you to link a menu to a section for easier access.
+To correct this problem, you can use what is named "Anchor", which allows you to link a menu to a section for easier access.
 But it is not very easy to create this type of link, especially on a page builder plugin like Elementor.

 This is why we will take the time in this article to explain how to do it without a problem.
 We will share with you the process in two simple steps.